MoaRosvallMT24/MoaRosvallMT24/README.md

 - 👋 Hi, I’m @MoaRosvallMT24
 - 👀 I’m interested in music and gaming.
 - 🌱 I’m currently learning software testing.
-- 💞️ I’m looking to collaborate on life.
 - 📫 How to reach me moa.rosvall@iths.se or hmu on Facebook :D
 - 😄 Pronouns: She/her
 - ⚡ Fun fact: I'm part of Female Legends community for girls and NB's in gaming.
 Check us out on Facebook and IG!